 Incorporated in Delaware in 1989, Ethan Allen Interiors Inc., through its wholly-owned subsidiary, Ethan Allen Global, Inc., and Ethan Allen Global, Inc.'s subsidiaries (collectively, "We," "Us," "Our," "Ethan Allen" or the "Company"), is a leading interior design company and manufacturer and retailer of quality home furnishings.
-Founded over 80 years ago, today we are a leading international home fashion brand doing business in North America, Europe, Asia and the Middle East.
-We are vertically integrated from design through delivery, affording our clientele a value equation of style, quality and price that is unique to the industry.
-We offer complimentary interior design service to our clients and sell a full range of furniture products and decorative accents through ethanallen.com and a network of approximately 300 design centers in the United States and abroad.
+Founded in 1932, today we are a leading international home fashion brand doing business in North America, Asia, the Middle East and Europe.
+We are vertically integrated from design through delivery, affording our clientele a value proposition of style, quality and price.
+We offer complimentary interior design service to our clients and sell a full range of furniture products and decorative accents through ethanallen.com and a retail network of approximately 300 design centers in the United States and abroad.
 The design centers represent a mix of independent licensees and our own Company operated retail segment.
-We own and operate nine manufacturing facilities including six manufacturing plants and one sawmill in the United States and one manufacturing plant each in Mexico and Honduras.
+We own and operate nine manufacturing facilities including six manufacturing plants and one sawmill in the United States and one manufacturing plant in Mexico and one in Honduras.
+Approximately 75% of the products sold by the Company are manufactured in our North American plants.